 What Is Chimichurri Sauce Made Of?

 Authentic chimichurri sauce from South America consists of only a few ingredients.
-Mostly freshly chopped parsley, combined with olive oil, red wine vinegar, garlic, dried oregano, red pepper flakes and salt & pepper.
+Mostly freshly chopped parsley, combined with olive oil, red wine vinegar, garlic, oregano, red pepper flakes and salt & pepper.

 I like to add a few more ingredients to my chimichurri recipe.
 I think they amplify the sauce; without taking away from the traditional flavors that made this so popular around the globe.